 Item Phase 1 Phase 2 Phase 3 Primary crushing Primary gyratory crushing of ROM material Primary gyratory crushing of ROM material, shared with the Phase 1 circuit, to a distribution bin splitting material back to the Phase 1 circuit with the remainder to the Phase 2 circuit.
 Primary gyratory crushing of ROM material with a portion of the material transferred to the Phase 1 circuit for increased throughput via a distribution bin.
 Secondary crushing Secondary and tertiary cone crushing circuit with classification screens, to produce a fine product for storage on a fine ore stockpile ahead of the milling plant.
 Secondary cone crushing circuit with classification screen, to produce a crushed product for storage on a stockpile ahead of the milling plant.
-Grinding Single-stage ball mill operating in closed circuit with classification cyclones.
-SABC circuit with the SAG mill operating in closed circuit with a pebble crusher and the ball mill operating in closed circuit with classification cyclones.
-Gravity recovery Gravity recovery of mill discharge material by semi-batch centrifugal gravity concentrators, followed by intensive cyanidation of the gravity concentrate and electrowinning of the pregnant leach solution in a dedicated electrowinning cell located in the goldroom.
-Trash screening Trash screening of cyclone overflo w before leaching.
-Oxygen Pre-aeration with pure oxygen ahead of the leach and CIL circuit with pure oxygen addition throughout.
-Washing, elution, regeneration Acid washing of loaded carbon and AARL elution circuit followed by electrowinning and smelting to produce doré.
+Grinding Single-stage ball mill operating in closed circuit with classification cyclones. it with crusher and the ball mill operating in closed circuit with classification Gravity recovery Gravity recovery of mill discharge material by semi-batch centrifugal gravity concentrators, followed by intensive cyanidation of the gravity concentrate and electrowinning of the pregnant leach solution in a dedicated electrowinning cell located in the goldroom.
+Trash screening Trash screening of cyclone overflow before leaching.
+Oxygen Pre-aeration with pure oxygen ahe ead of the leach and CIL circuit with pur re oxygen addition throughout.

+Item Phase 1 Phase 2 Phase 3 Washing, elution, regeneration Acid washing of loaded carbon and AARL elution circuit followed by electrowinning and smelting to produce doré.
 Carbon regeneration by rotary kiln.
 Cyanide destruction SO 2 /oxygen process.
 Tailings Tailings slurry transfer to the TSF via gravity.
 Tailings slurry transfer to the tailings disposal facility via pumping.